fieldtrip/website/tutorial/mvpa_light.md

 classifiers and stopping the time using the `tic` and `toc` functions.
 -->

-We can further control the searchlight by specifying neighbouring channels/times/frequencies for each of the search dimensions.
+Similar to what we did in the 'where' analysis, we can control the size of the searchlight by specifying neighbouring channels/times/frequencies for each of the search dimensions.
 As an example, let us run an analysis across frequencies and time, this time taking into account neighbouring time points as well.
 To this end, we set `cfg.timwin = 5` which means that a total of 5 time points is considered in each analysis: the given center time point and its two immediately preceding and following time points.
-It is worth noting that including neighbouring channels/frequencies/time points increases the feature space for the classifier.
+Including neighbouring channels/frequencies/time points increases the dimensionality of the feature space.
-In the current example, the feature space has the dimension 149 channel x 5 time points = 745.
+In this example, the feature space has the dimension 149 (channel) x 5 (time points) = 745.
-A larger feature space provides more information to the classifier but it also is more computationally demanding and holds the danger of overfitting.
+A larger feature space provides more information to the classifier but it also is more computationally demanding and potentially holds the danger of overfitting.

     cfg = [] ;
     cfg.method        = 'mvpa';